aga32/AzureSIEM/README.md

 https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1

-Activity after initial implementation:
+### Activity after initial implementation:
 ![image](https://github.com/user-attachments/assets/12775866-900d-4220-bb80-a91c75f5b226)

-Activity ~ 4 hours after implementation:
+### Activity ~ 4 hours after implementation:
 ![image](https://github.com/user-attachments/assets/bf10d674-f690-4415-b76f-7ae15605f1de)

-# Issues I had while working on this project
+## Issues I had while working on this project

 Overall, this project was straightforward and relatively easy to follow.
 Once I became familiar with the Azure platform, completing the steps became much simpler.
 However, I encountered an issue with differences in the Azure platform compared to the original documentation I was following, which was a few years old.
 Specifically, I faced a challenge when extracting the raw data from the 'failed_rdp' file.
 It no longer supported data extraction as described in the documentation.
-To overcome this, I found a solution by using the query provided in the code section of this repository.
-This allowed me to extract only the raw data from my 'failed_rd'p file and use its key fields to plot the map successfully.
+To overcome this, I found a solution by using the query provided in the 'MappingQuery' file in this repository.
+This allowed me to extract only the raw data from my 'failed_rdp' file and use its key fields to plot the map successfully.

-# Azure Sentinel Honeypot Setup: Steps I Completed
+## Azure Sentinel Honeypot Setup: Steps I Completed

 1. Created an Azure Account and VM
    I set up my Azure account, logged into the portal, and created a virtual machine with basic configurations (name, region, and login creds).